 Refugio Los Cuernos had so many people that it felt like a big party.
 It is also within a private land section of the park, so prices are more expensive.
 After checking in and paying for our tent sites, I went to take a shower and by the time I realized that there was no hot water, I was already naked and half of my body was wet.
 I proceeded to briefly wash the “important” parts and dry off.

 For dinner, I tried cooking some instant soup with cous cous added in them.
-It didn’t taste as bad as I had predicted.
+It didn’t taste as bad as I had expected.